 I get it, it can seem impossible- but don’t worry.
 We have all been there, which is why I created a list of my top foods to buy to make dirt cheap meals when you and your family are being intentional with your purchases.

 If you don’t even have a budget yet, head to this financial budget makeover and download the FREE budget worksheet.
 You may also want to check out some of these awesome budget planners if you want to start getting organized.

 And, following Dave Ramsey’s 7 baby steps is a must to get control of your finances!

 It is possible to buy a lot of hearty foods for your family!
 Curious to learn my secrets?
 Keep reading….

 How to Buy A Lot of Food with Little Money

-Buying cheap food when you are on a limited budget is completely possible with a plan.
+Buying cheap food when you are on a limited budget is completely possible with a monthly meal plan.
 You would be surprised how easy it can be to save hundreds of dollars each month, as long as you think ahead.

 Before we move on, here are some other ways you may want to think about saving money:

 - How to save money on kids clothes